-In August 2016, the FASB issued a standard on Presentation of Financial Statements for Not-for- Profit Entities, which makes targeted changes to the not-for-profit financial reporting model.
+In August 2016, the FASB issued a standard on Presentation of Financial Statements for Not-for- Profit Entities, which made targeted changes to the not-for-profit financial reporting model.
 The new ASU marks the completion of the first phase of a larger project aimed at improving not-for- profit financial reporting.
-Under the new standard, net asset reporting will be streamlined and clarified.
-The existing three-category classification of net assets will be replaced with a simplified model that combines temporarily restricted and permanently restricted into a single category called "net assets with donor restrictions."
+Under this standard, net asset reporting was streamlined and clarified.
+The prior three-category classification of net assets was replaced with a simplified model that combines temporarily restricted and permanently restricted into a single category called "net assets with donor restrictions."
+A second category of net assets, "net assets without donor restrictions" is used for net assets not subject to donor-imposed restrictions.
 The guidance for classifying deficiencies in endowment funds and on accounting for the lapsing of restrictions on gifts to acquire property, plant, and equipment have also been simplified and clarified.
-New disclosures will highlight restrictions on the use of resources that make otherwise liquid assets unavailable for meeting near-term financial requirements.
+New disclosures highlight restrictions on the use of resources that make otherwise liquid assets unavailable for meeting near-term financial requirements.
 Not-for-profits will continue to have flexibility to decide whether to report an operating subtotal and if so, to self-define what is included or excluded.
 However, if the operating subtotal includes internal transfers made by the governing board, transparent disclosure must be provided.
-The standard also imposes several new requirements related to reporting expenses, including providing information about expenses by their natural classification.
-The standard is effective for fiscal years beginning after December 15, 2017 or fiscal year 2019 for early adoption is permitted.
-NOVAGA is evaluating the impact of the new guidance on the financial statements.
+The ASU also imposes several new requirements related to reporting expenses, including providing information about expenses by their natural classification.
+The standard is effective for fiscal years beginning after December 15, 2017.